When is Purdue’s Rowing Season?

 What is a novice rower?

 A novice rower is a first-year rower.
-No matter what your experience or athletic ability is, everyone is on the novice team their first year on Purdue Crew.
+No matter what your experience or athletic ability is, with rare exceptions, everyone is on the novice team their first year on Purdue Crew.
 Purdue Crew is comprised of four squads, Novice Women, Varsity Women, Novice Men and Varsity Men.
 At all regattas novice compete against the novice squads from other schools.
 This means you have a chance of winning championships your first year on the team!